No matter how much you’re trying not to get that crisp white linen dirty, accidents happen most of the time – even in the comforts of our bed.

 - Make sure not to oversaturate and squeeze out any excess liquid.

-How to remove old blood stains from mattress with baking soda?
+remove old blood stains with baking soda?

 While using the vinegar method alone, pairing vinegar with baking soda can speed up the stain removal process.
 White vinegar and baking soda are famous tandem in the cleaning world.